 Leadership is a very powerful way to connect with others.
 It requires a level of rapport, responsibility and caring for the followers and no one can be a leader without having followers.
 You can be a leader in the community, at work or even in your own home.
 Leading your kids towards a happy, healthy, loving and caring lifestyle, can assure them of lots of love and connection in the future.

 Attractive at all costs (Make up, diet, waxing, hair extensions, plastic surgery)

 Fitting in is part of our desire to be accepted in the community.
-As we are bombarded by magazines, TV, movies and commercials that promote a particular standard for beauty, some people are trapped in this desire to fit in.
+As we are bombarded by magazines on how to get a nicer bum, TV, movies and commercials that promote a particular standard for beauty, some people are trapped in this desire to fit in.
 There is nothing problematic in trying to be attractive by using make up, going on a diet, changing hair color or having extensions.
 Not even having plastic surgery to change something you do not like.
 After all, we do not choose our body features and it is Ok to prefer to look differently.
 The problem is in doing it at all costs or being obsessive about it.

 Hug and kiss friends and family

 Physical touch is a wonderful way to connect with others, to show or receive love.
 Hugging and kissing is a give and take act: when you give, you receive.
 It is free and does not consume a lot of energy.
 Research on physical touch found out that it has a direct connection to health and well-being.
 A lack of it can easily lead to depression.

 Physical connection is so important to us that some people will try and “take” it violently.
 People who do not get enough physical touch will take it by force, even if the only way they know how is to hit someone else.
 It is not always bad.
 Kids in the playground get this touch through play, by being a bit more physical or bumping into each other.
 This is considered a healthier way to receive touch.